-An additional limitation of the experiential approach to the study of C2C cocreation in tourism contexts lies in its epistemological assumptions.
-Individuals' inner mental processes and subjective sense making may not be evidence of what actually 'happened' in social contexts (Löbler, 2011).
-Thus, purely phenomenological representations in value enquiry can only partially illuminate C2C co-creation.
-Tourism marketers would benefit from more holistic approaches that would also allow for exploration of tourists' mundane and routine social practices, as these are also embedded with value (Helkkula and Kelleher, 2011; Holt, 1995; Holttinen, 2010; Korkman, 2006; Schatzki, 2001).
-For instance, festival tourists' narratives of the subjective meanings they associate with extraordinary, emotional experiences may not reflect value creation in the more mundane social practices of dinner sharing or camping at festivals (Begg, 2011).
-Thus, an alternative focus on the inter-subjective and socially constructed nature of value is represented in the practice-based approach in C2C cocreation research, reviewed next.
+An additional limitation of the experiential approach within C-D logic lies in its epistemological assumptions.
+Individual's inner mental processes and subjective sense making may not be evidence of what actually 'happened' in social contexts (Löbler, 2011), and therefore, purely phenomenological representations in value enquiry can only partially illuminate C2C co-creation.
+For instance, festival tourists' narratives of the subjective meanings they associate with extraordinary, emotional experiences may not reflect value creation in the more mundane social practices of dinner sharing or camping (Begg, 2011).
+Marketers would benefit from more holistic approaches that would also allow for exploration of the more mundane and routine social practices, as these are also embedded with value (Helkkula and Kelleher, 2011; Holt, 1995; Holttinen, 2010; Korkman, 2006; Schatzki, 2001).
+Thus, the notions of flow and purely subjective value perceptions offer a somewhat limited epistemological basis.
+An alternative, more holistic focus on the inter- and intra-subjective and socially constructed nature of value as represented in the practice-theoretical is needed.